Why is my paver dying plants

 Landscaping

-The answer to 'why is my paver dying plants' is that the pavers may be causing drainage issues or physical damage to the plants.
-Pavers can create a barrier that prevents water and air from reaching the roots, leading to plant decline.
-Additionally, the weight and pressure of the pavers can crush or compact the soil, making it difficult for plants to thrive.
+The answer to 'why is my paver dying plants' is that the pavers may be blocking or restricting the flow of water and nutrients to the plants.
+Pavers can create a barrier that prevents water and air from reaching the soil, leading to plant decline and death.

 Step-by-Step Guide